Characters: Jo Jos Bizarre Adventure Part 4

 - You Killed My Grandfather: He eventually gets to punish Angelo for what he did.

 - You're Not My Father: He was initially cold and indifferent to Joseph's attempts to be a father to him, and angrily tells the old man to not even bother trying after being absent all his life.
-In Joseph's defence, he was never told about the boy's existence; and when Josuke saw just how sincere he was about wanting to be a loving and strong father-figure (cutting his wrists so his blood will locate where a drowning invisible baby girl is), he finally comes to respect and love him in return.
+In Joseph's defence, he was never told about the boy's existence; and when Josuke saw just how sincere he was about wanting to be a loving and strong father-figure, he finally comes to respect and love him in return.

-- Zany Scheme: He managed pull a couple of ingenious and successful money-making ploys...but not without incidents.
+- Zany Scheme: He managed to pull a couple of ingenious and successful money-making ploys... but not without incidents.

 Jotaro Kujo (Stand: Star Platinum)